henjane/Pascalcode-Snippets/README.md

 #Pascalcode-Snippets

-The Snippets contains various independent code to keep in mind this is Pascal Snippets collected from various Resources needed in my FastReports code
+The Snippets contains various independent code to refer to later.
+These Pascal Snippets are collected from various Resources needed in my FastReports code